Launch your best work yet.

 • Image of hands holding a cut bagel sandwich with Spread Bagelry logo on top

-Rooting Rebranding in Customer Research
+Grounding a F&B Rebrand in Customer Research

 People already loved Spread bagels, but a number of internal changes widened a gap in the brand history and messaging.
 To guide Broad Creative in developing a new identity and voice for the brand, I led an audience research program to clarify and prioritize user needs.
 I designed and executed intercept surveys in 7 locations, speaking with over 50 customers and compiling over 2 hours of interview audio.
 To confidently select a creative direction, I built and delivered a digital concept testing survey that garnered a 92.4% completion rate, earned stakeholder confidence, and kept our audience top of mind.